二叉树的递归-层序遍历

 inorderResult.push

-, and observe theroot
+, and observe the movement of theroot

-pointer's movement and the elements ininorderResult
+pointer and the elements ininorderResult

 postorderResult.push

-, and observe theroot
+, and observe the movement of theroot

-pointer's movement and the elements inpostorderResult
+pointer and the elements inpostorderResult

 .
-This is the post-order traversal sequence.
+This demonstrates the postorder traversal order.

 function first recursively traverse root.left